 You might think that advertising claims like "the Nintendo Switch console adapts to your situation so that you can play the games you want to play despite the daily hustle and bustle.
 In this new era, you don't have to adapt your life to play games - instead, your console adapts to your circumstances“Are washed out or sound too general, but essentially a completely new console lifestyle is being invented that players have only known from handhelds so far.
 The strong focus on multiplayer experiences awakens the longing for an evening of gaming with friends: when, where and how they want.

-Nintendo has discovered a gigantic niche, cleverly positioned itself there and can now skim off the profits that have arisen from this courageous approach.
-The Nintendo Switch has a great future ahead of it.
+Nintendo has discovered a gigantic niche, positioned itself there cleverly and can now reap the profits that arose from this courageous approach.
+The Nintendo Switch there is a great future ahead.